REST API Documentation

 GET /api/v1/actions

 Returns a list of all available actions with descriptions.
 Useful for API consumers to programmatically determine what actions are available.
+Actions from active plugins are listed under their namespaced name ({plugin}/{action}) with the same fields.

 Response: